 Some worker commuting traffic and truck deliveries from Yakima will travel along I-82 near SR 24.
 Considering the current 42,000 to 46,000 trips per day on I-82, the possibility of an additional 198 trips would not significantly impact the current uncongested state of this roadway.
 The timing of peak construction activity on site may overlap with the harvest season; however, harvest vehicles typically travel throughout the day and are not limited to prime commuting hours, which is when the highest impact of workers commuting to the Project will occur.
 Operations Operations traffic would be negligible since there will be four or fewer permanent employees.
 The limited number of daily trips anticipated during Project operations would be negligible relative to current and projected level of services (LOS).
 Panel washing is expected to occur for approximately 2 to 3 weeks each year as part of the operations and maintenance phase.
 It is assumed the permanent operations employees would be utilized for the panel washing, and therefore, no additional worker trips are expected.
 Water truck trips may be required to bring water to the site for panel washing.
 If required, water truck deliveries are estimated to occur 1 to 2 times per day during panel washing.
 These deliveries will likely be during off- peak hours.
-Waterborne, Air, and Rail Traffic No changes will occur to waterborne traffic as a result of Project construction or operation because the Port of Seattle is of sufficient size to accommodate any solar equipment that may be shipped to the Project.
-No changes will occur to rail or air traffic as a result of Project construction or operation because construction and operation of the Project would not use these modes of transportation.
-Furthermore, the glare analysis (see Part 4, Section 4.16b, and Attachment H) concluded that no glare hazard will exist for air traffic or roadways as a result of solar panel operations.
-Public and Pedestrian Traffic No changes will occur to the routing of public transit or the use of pedestrian and bike routes as a result of Project construction or operations.
-Also, none of these facilities are located close to the Project site.
-Parking During construction, workers would park in designated areas of the construction site, off public roads.
+Waterl Air, an Traffic ne, No changes will occur to waterborne traffic as a result of Project Public Pedes Traffic 5 5 1 Parkin During construction, workers would park in designated areas of the construction site, off public roads.
 Construction would not adversely affect the availability of parking for other users because no parking is currently available.
 Parking needs during operations would be limited to occasional use by up to four employees at the O&M building.
 The Project will have a gravel parking area at the O&M building to accommodate these employees.
 As the O&M building is internal to the Project, no vehicular backing up or maneuvering would occur within a public right-of-way.
 Movement of People or Goods Improvements to the two Project approaches along SR 241 may temporarily impede traffic along that roadway.
 Therefore, a Traffic Control Plan will be prepared for approval by WSDOT.
-Similarly, a Traffic Control Plan will be created in coordination with Benton and Yakima Counties for construction of approaches along Wautoma Road.
-Post construction Project operations will not affect the movement of people or goods within or surrounding the Project Area.
+Similarly, a Traffic Control Plan will be created in coordination with Benton and Yakima Counties for construction of approaches along Wautoma Road. - Post construction Project operations will not affect the movement of people or goods within or surrounding the Project Area.
 Transportation Hazards By complying with local, state, or federal requirements related to traffic and transportation, the Project will not restrict vehicular use or increase local safety hazards.
 Furthermore, Project construction routes were chosen to minimize the use of urban roads to the extent possible.
 The Applicant will obtain oversize and overweight haul permits in compliance with WSDOT and Benton County requirements to safely haul equipment on highways and county roads.
 The Applicant will also obtain applicable permits from WSDOT, Benton County, and Yakima County for access to public road right-of-way.
-A Traffic Control Plan will be prepared in coordination with WSDOT and the Benton and Yakima Counties Public Works Departments to mitigate transportation hazards during the construction of Project accesses to public right-of-way.
+A Traffic Control Plan will be prepared in coordination with WSDOT and the Benton and Yakima Counties Public Works Departments to mitigate transportation hazards during the construction of Project accesses to public right-of- way.
 As described in Part 4, Section 4.13.C.1, the Project's BESS components would be delivered to the Project in compliance with 49 CFR §173.185, which regulates the transportation of lithium-ion batteries.
 For these reasons, the Project will not result in significant transportation hazards or impacts to traffic safety.